 Several of his works are available on the Albany label—Penumbrae for clarinet, violin, viola, cello and piano has been recorded by the Moscow Conservatory’s Studio for New Music, Downward Courses and Traces has been recorded by pianist Ryan Fogg on a new 2011 release, and Edges for large ensemble has been recorded by the University of Iowa’s Center for New Music.

 Dahn teaches composition and music theory at Northwestern College in Orange City, Iowa, where he also serves as chair of the music department.
 In addition, he is co–founder and serves as co–artistic director of Ensemble Périphérie, and also serves on the Board of Directors of the League of Composers/ISCM.

-In preparation for our October Carnegie Hall debut, Ensemble Périphérie completed a encouragingly successful Spring 2013 concert season which featured works by David Gompper, Louis Karchin, Joseph Dangerfield, and Irina Dubkova.
-My own Calder Cadences is also featured on this program.
-Our Carnegie concert will be on Saturday, October 26 at 2:00pm in Carnegie’s Weill Hall and is part of the DCINY Distinguished Concert Artists Series.
-In addition, we just completed a successful Kickstarter campaign to help finance the trip to NYC.
+Ensemble Périphérie made its October Carnegie Hall debut on October 26, 2013 following successful Spring 2013 concert season which featured works by David Gompper, Louis Karchin, Joseph Dangerfield, and Irina Dubkova.
+My own Calder Cadences was also featured on this program.
+The Carnegie concert was part of the DCINY Distinguished Concert Artists Series.

 In June 2013, I was elected to the Board of Directors of the League of Composers/ISCM.
 It will be an honor to serve in this capacity!